Coconut Cilantro Chutney Recipe (Green Coconut Chutney)

 How to store leftover coconut cilantro chutney?

 This chutney can be stored in an airtight container in the refrigerator for 3 to 4 days.
+Add a thin layer of any neutral cooking oil over the surface before refrigerating.
+This reduces oxidation and keeps the color bright.
 Do not freeze it; its texture will change once it is thawed.

 Serving Suggestions